Unclaimed: Are are working at Canva ?

 Are you a non-designer looking for graphic design software?
 If you need to create designs for your business, Canva is one of the top rated tools to choose.
 In this post, we’ll explore Canva’s pricing, features, and alternatives.

-Canva is an online graphic design tool used by 55 million monthly active users to create visual content for offline and online marketing.
+Canva is an online graphic design tool used by over 170 million monthly active users to create visual content for offline and online marketing.
 Over 9,400 Capterra reviewers have given Canva an average rating of 4.7 out of 5 stars.

 Canva offers hundreds of thousands of templates and elements you can use to create designs for personal or business use.
 Customize your visual content with your brand kit and media from your own library.